Enhanced Gravitational Waves from Inflaton Oscillons

 Since $\partial_t^2 \overline{\phi} + \partial_{\overline{\phi}} V = 0$, $\partial_{\overline{\phi}}^2 V$ is periodic in time.

 The individual momentum modes and their resonant stability can be analyzed with Floquet theory (e.g.~\cite{Amin:2010xe,Amin:2011hj}), with the general solution to Eq.~\eqref{eq:lineom} being

 where $P_{\pm}(t)$ are periodic functions determined by the initial conditions, $\mu_k$ is the Floquet exponent.
 The magnitude of the real part of the Floquet exponent, $|{\Re}(\mu_k)|$, characterises the exponential mode growth, provided it is sufficiently faster than the Hubble expansion rate $H \sim t^{-1}$, after inflation.
-Efficient resonance occurs when $|{\Re}(\mu_k)|/H \gtrsim \mathcal{O}(10)$.
-Momentum modes $\delta \phi_k$ have physical wavenumber $k/a$, where $a$ is the expansion scale factor.
-They scan the Floquet bands as the scale factor changes with time.
-In Fig.~\ref{fig:FloqH} we depict resulting Floquet charts with stability bands, which we have numerically computed as in Refs.~\cite{Amin:2011hj, Lozanov:2016hid,Lozanov:2017hjm,Lozanov:2014zfa}, for field fluctuations associated with monodromy inflation Eq.~\eqref{eq:monodromy}, log-normal inflation Eq.~\eqref{eq:lognormal} and plateau inflation Eq.~\eqref{eq:plateau}.
+In Supplemental Material~\cite{supmat} we explicitly perform instability analysis, compute Floquet charts and find instability bands for the monodromy, log-normal and pure natural (plateu) potentials.

 Unstable modes lead to parametric resonance and copious formation of oscillons, for potentials shallower than quadratic with self-interactions~(e.g.~\cite{Lee:1991ax,Amin:2011hj,Amin:2013ika}).
 The resulting oscillons have high density contrast $\delta = \rho/\overline{\rho} > 1$ and comoving number density $a^3 n_{\rm sol} \sim (k_{\rm nl}/2 \pi)^3$ determined by the dominant non-linear wave mode $k_{\rm nl}$.
 They oscillate at the approximate frequency of the effective mass $m$, with typical size $R \sim 10/m$ that is much smaller than the relevant horizon scale.